freshmre/etch-a-sketch/README.md

 # etch-a-sketch
 Paint a resizable grid by hovering over the cells.
-Project for The Odin Project.
+A The Odin Project project.

 ![Heart](img/pixel-heart.png)